miguel-figueiredo/spring-examples/sftp-client/README.md

 # Spring SFTP Client Example

-Uses [SFTP Adapters](https://docs.spring.io/spring-integration/docs/current/reference/html/sftp.html) to connect, poll and retrieve data from SFTP.
+Uses [SFTP Adapters](https://docs.spring.io/spring-integration/docs/current/reference/html/sftp.html) to connect, poll, retrieves, and removes files from an SFTP server.

 The polling mechanism stores the processed files in a Redis metastore.